 Water properties

-Explore key terms and concepts that describe water’s unique properties.
+Explore key terms and concepts that describe water’s physical properties.

 Plumbosolvency

 Plumbosolvency describes the ability of water to absorb lead and other metals.
-In New Zealand, most drinking water is plumbosolvent as products containing lead may be present in distribution systems and individual properties.
-Both drinking water suppliers and individuals need to take steps to protect against the risk of lead contamination.
+In New Zealand, most drinking water is plumbosolvent.
+This means the water can dissolve small amounts of metals it may come into contact with, such as lead and copper in plumbing fittings (like pipes and taps).
+Both drinking water suppliers and consumers need to take steps to protect against the risk of contamination by lead and other metals.

 To reduce any health risk, you should flush at least a mugful of water from your drinking-water tap each morning before use, and after any extended absence from your property.